 As the leading International Baccalaureate World School in France, we prepare our students to engage with and succeed in a complex world.

-Watch this video to learn more about ISP’s history of academic excellence!
+Learn more about ISP’s history of academic excellence!

 “In our highly interconnected and rapidly changing world, IB programmes aim to develop international-mindedness in a global context.
 The terms “international” and “global” describe that world from different points of view—one from the perspective of its constituent parts (nation states and their relationships with each other) and one from the perspective of the planet as a whole.
 Sharp distinctions between the “local”, “national” and “global” are blurring in the face of emerging institutions and technologies that transcend modern nation states.
 New challenges that are not defined by traditional boundaries call for students to develop the agility and imagination they need for living productively in a complex world.”